walmartlabs/kubeman/README.md

 - View Service Details,
 - Compare Two Services
 - Tail Service Logs, Tail Filtered Service Logs: tail logs from all backing pods for a service
-- Execute Command on Service Pods: execute a command on all backing pods for a service (use '/c' to clear output, '&&' to concatenate multiple commands)
+- Execute Command on Service Pods: execute a command on all backing pods for a service (use '/c' to clear output, '&&' to execute multiple commands)
    ![Service Execute Command](/static/kubeman-service-command.png)

 #### Pod Recipes